 Tools.
-This protocol documentation is intended for use in conjunction with publicly available standard specifications and networking programming art, and assumes that the reader is either familiar with the aforementioned material or has immediate access to it.
-A protocol specification does not require the use of Microsoft programming tools or programming environments in order for a Licensee to develop an implementation.
-Licensees who have access to Microsoft programming tools and environments are free to take advantage of them.
+This protocol documentation is intended for use in conjunction with publicly available standard specifications and network programming art, and assumes that the reader either is familiar with the aforementioned material or has immediate access to it.
+A protocol specification does not require the use of Microsoft programming tools or programming environments in order for you to develop an implementation.
+If you have access to Microsoft programming tools and environments you are free to take advantage of them.

 Revision Summary Author Date Version Comments Microsoft Corporation April 4, 2008 0.1 Initial Availability.
 Microsoft Corporation April 25, 2008 0.2 Revised and updated property names and other technical content.
+Microsoft Corporation June 27, 2008 1.0 Initial Release.
+Microsoft Corporation August 6, 2008 1.01 Revised and edited technical content.
+Microsoft Corporation September 3, 2008 1.02 Updated references.